peptide garden

 ·6 min read·Regulatory

-On March 6, 2026, Peptide Sciences — one of the largest "research peptide" vendors in the United States — displayed a shutdown notice on its website.
-The company, which retailer analytics firm Grips Intelligence estimated was generating approximately $7.45 million per month in revenue with roughly 37,729 monthly transactions, is no longer accepting orders.
+On March 6, 2026, Peptide Sciences — one of the largest "research peptide" vendors in the United States — displayed a shutdown notice on its website and stopped accepting orders.
+Retailer analytics firm Grips Intelligence estimated the company was generating approximately $7.45 million per month in revenue as of December 2025, on roughly 37,729 monthly transactions.[1]
+That is an outside estimate rather than a company disclosure, and Grips's historical monthly data sits behind a login, so treat it as an order-of-magnitude figure.

-The shutdown is part of a broader pattern of enforcement actions against gray-market peptide vendors that has accelerated since late 2024.
+The shutdown is part of a broader pattern of enforcement actions against gray-market peptide vendors that has intensified since 2025.

 What happened